Arby's Is Buying Buffalo Wild Wings For More Than $2.4 Billion

 Arby's is fond of touting "We have the meats" — and soon, the company will have a lot more chicken, as it has announced a deal to buy Buffalo Wild Wings for more than $2.4 billion in cash.

-The buyout commits the Arby's Restaurant Group to paying $157 in cash for each of the 15.51 million outstanding shares of Buffalo Wild Wings.
-The total value of the deal swells to around $2.9 billion after Wild Wings' debt is included.
+The deal commits the Arby's Restaurant Group to paying $157 in cash for each of the 15.51 million outstanding shares of Buffalo Wild Wings.
+The total value of the agreement swells to around $2.9 billion after Wild Wings' debt is included.

-Arby's is controlled by the private equity firm the Roark Capital Group; it says it will be taking Buffalo Wild Wings private and continue to operate it as an independent brand.
+Arby's is controlled by the private equity firm the Roark Capital Group, which says it will be taking Buffalo Wild Wings private and continue to operate it as an independent brand.
 Shareholders of the chicken wing and sports bar chain will need to approve the deal before it's finalized.

-The two companies' boards of directors have approved the buyout, which is also subject to regulatory approval.
+The companies' boards of directors have approved the buyout, which is also subject to regulatory approval.

-Buffalo Wild Wings says it currently has more than 1,250 locations in 10 countries; Arby's says it has more than 3,300 restaurants in seven countries.
+Buffalo Wild Wings says it has more than 1,250 locations in 10 countries; Arby's says it has more than 3,300 restaurants in seven countries.

 "The transaction is not subject to a financing condition," the companies say, adding that the merger is expected to become final in early 2018.